Who Can Submit?

 Final Note

-Submissions that meet the criteria will be reviewed for clarity, relevance, and alignment with the platform’s mission.
+Submissions that adhere to the guidelines will be reviewed for clarity, relevance, and alignment with the platform’s mission.
 We reserve the right to edit content for language and safety, in consultation with the contributor when necessary.

 If you are uncertain whether your submission complies with these guidelines, please feel free to contact us for clarification at wojodiamal@idraac.org.